World oil prices increased

 Baku.
-17 May.
-REPORT.AZ/ At the world markets price for barrel of WTI (West Texas Intermediate) crude oil increased by 1,51 USD or 3,27% and amounted to 47,72 USD per barrel.
+30 December.
+REPORT.AZ/ At the world markets price for barrel of WTI (West Texas Intermediate) crude oil increased by 2,90% or 1,06 USD and amounted to 37,87 USD.

-Report informs, price for Brent crude oil also went up in world markets.
-So, price for this crude increased by 2,36% or 1,13 USD and amounted to 48,97 USD per barrel.
+Report informs, price for Brent crude oil also changed in the world markets.
+So, price for this crude up by 3,20% or 1,17 USD and amounted to 37,79 USD per barrel.

 Tural İbadlıNews Author